 The efficacy of 48 wk of sofosbuvir and ribavirin combination regimen, given prior to liver transplantation (due to HCC), on the prevention of HCV recurrence post transplantation was assessed in an open-label study in 61 HCV-infected patients (GT2; n = 8).
 A total of 46 liver transplantations were done, of which 43 had HCV RNA level < 25 IU/mL at the time of transplantation (GT2; n = 6).
 The primary endpoint of HCV RNA level < 25 IU/mL at 12 wk after transplantation was achieved by all GT2-infected patients, with no evidence of HCV recurrence[125].
 In a separate case study, a patient with liver transplant graft re-infected with HCV GT2 infection was safely and successfully treated with sofosbuvir and ribavirin combination regimen[126].

 In randomized phase III studies, a treatment extension of about 24 wk with sofosbuvir and ribavirin regimen has been found to result in 100% SVR rates in treatment-experienced, cirrhotic HCV GT2-infected patients[118].
-An extended-duration regimen has also been tested in real-world settings; treatment of treatment-naive or treatment-experienced HCV GT2-infected patients with cirrhosis for up to 20 wk with this regimen resulted in 94.94% SVR rates[127].
+An extended-duration regimen has also been tested in real-world settings; treatment of treatment-naïve or treatment-experienced HCV GT2-infected patients with cirrhosis for up to 20 wk with this regimen resulted in 94.9% SVR rates[127].

-The use of this regimen for the treatment of previously untreated and treatment-experienced HCV GT2-infected patients co-infected with HIV-1 for 12 and 12 or 24 wk, respectively, has been found to yield high SVR rates[128,129].
+The use of this regimen for the treatment of previously untreated and treatment-experienced HCV GT2-infected patients co-infected with HIV-1 for 12 wk and 12 wk or 24 wk, respectively, has been found to yield high SVR rates[128,129].

 A recent study evaluated the efficacy and safety of sofosbuvir and ribavirin regimen in 231 HCV GT2-infected patients with renal dysfunction (82.8% and 17.2% with chronic kidney disease stage G1/2, and G3, respectively).
 While the overall SVR rate was 97%, the SVR rate in chronic kidney disease stages G1, G2, G3a, and G3b were 98.1%, 98.6%, 87.9%, and 100%, respectively.
 Multivariate analysis revealed that baseline renal dysfunction significantly and negatively influenced the SVR rates, thus suggesting the need for monitoring of baseline renal function in HCV GT2-infected patients treated with this regimen[130].